-Grades will be calculated on a 110-point scale as follows:

-100- 90 points (A); 89-80 points (B); 79-70 points (C); 69-60 pts (D)

 Online Discussion Guidelines

 Online discussions (“Forums” in Sakai) are topically organized dialogs or conversations that take place in Sakai.
 The Forums enable MATUL students and faculty to link messages in order to exchange project-related insights from geographically dispersed locations.